lordblendi/design-toolbox-selector/docs/readme.md

 ## CSS

-This component is using a main and a plugin CSS files.
-The main contains the basic design, and the plugin contains some extra design in case of drag-n-drop functionality.
+This component is using a [main]https://github.com/tenforce/design-toolbox-selector/blob/master/docs/sass/toolbox-selector.scss and a [draggable plugin](https://github.com/tenforce/design-toolbox-selector/blob/master/docs/sass/toolbox-selector-draggable.scss) CSS file.
+The main contains the basic design, and the plugin contains some extra design in case of drag-n-drop functionality (currently we are using jQuery UI for that).

 ## HTML structure